 I’ll admit this is hard for me.
 Why?
 Because it almost feels out of my control.
 And of course, it is lol I can’t control anything.
-But the fact that I could put effort into something and then get shot down or not make any changes hurts my ego.
-My identity.
-Little by little I hope to be an advocate.
-This is one step toward that.
+Part of the reason why I created my mindful marketing business

 “When women do not recognize themselves in the representation of yoga or mindfulness, it can be a barrier to making it their own.”